Loading Events

 3:00 PM – 4:15 PM

 In the world of archiving, there’s often not enough information available about collections that include photos, art, manuscripts, and creative works.
 This lack of information can make it difficult to give credit to the original creators.
-This panel discussion, moderated by CENTRO archivist Cristina Fontánez Rodriguez with Farris Wahbeh of the Whitney Museum of American Art, Valerie Irizarry of En Foco, and Daniel Silva of El Museo is all about addressing these issues and giving attendees strategies to work around them when building collections.
+This panel discussion, moderated by CENTRO archivist Cristina Fontánez Rodriguez with Farris Wahbeh of the Whitney Museum of American Art, Barbara Calderón of the School of Visual Arts, and Valerie Irizarry of En Foco, is all about addressing these issues and giving attendees strategies to work around them when building collections.
 It will also cover ways to improve local archives by adding more details about the items, making it easier and more ethical to use these valuable resources.

 Saturday, November 11, 2023 at 10 AM